joshua-rutherford/gm-fabric-jvm/documentation/AnnounceAndBind.md

 # Overview
-This document describes how to configure the microservice to announce and or bind to different ports.
+This document describes how to configure the microservice to announce and or bind to different ports, change the hostname etc.

 # Announcing and Binding
 The attributes for the microservice have been enhanced to allow for separate configuration for announcing and binding ports.
 As well, one can also define environment variables that will override a configuration.